IgorSlot/PeachRP/README.md

 6. Run the PeachRP executable file (it should open a cmd window)

 - **Error**
-<br> If not, add the exe file as a game to discord, and the path to the file should change to your presence.
-You can edit the configuration at any time while the program is running to change the presence (be sure to save the file)
+<br>If it doesn't work, add the exe file as a game to discord, and the path to the file should change in your presence.
+You can change the configuration at any time while the program is running to change the presence (be sure to save the file)

 - **Timestamps**
 <br>The start and end timestamps are specified in unix epoch/time.
 The desired values can be found here.
 For the elapsed time, set only the StartTimestamp mark.
 For the remaining time, install both.
 Although discord seems to only care about hours/minutes/seconds.
 Since in any case it does not exceed 24 hours _(ツ)_/